swisspost/container_day_ict_campus/beginner/helloworld/README.md

 # Hello World

-In this exercise you should create a new dockerfile that prints "Hello World" to stdout when the container is started and then exits.
+In this exercise you should create a new Dockerfile that starts a bash script and then exits.
+The script is already provided to you (see the [script.sh](./script.sh))

 Here are the different steps:

 - use `alpine:latest` as base
 - set the workdir to `/`
 - install `bash`
-- copy the hello_world_bash_script.sh into the container
+- copy the script.sh into the container
-- set the permissions on the shell script to 751
+- set the permissions on the shell script to 755
 - set the CMD directive to run the script at start

 Run the container in foreground and check that "Hello World" get's printed.

 ## Bonus

-Try to find a faster way to print "Hello World" to stdout with a container
+Try to find a faster way to print "Hello World" with a container without building your own Dockerfile.

 ## Solution